 Reproduction Video Games

 Reproduction video games are copies of original games.
-They are often made to help players play rare or hard-to-find titles.
+They’re usually made so players can enjoy hard-to-find games.

 - These are not made by the original manufacturer (e.g., Nintendo or Sega).